ngthminhdev/label_printer/README.md

     alpha: 50
 })
 ```
-## THANKS FOR SUPPORT.
-START FOLLOWING ME ON GITHUB, LINKED, FACEBOOK, ...
+## THANKS FOR SUPPORT LEAVE ME A START OR A LIKE IF IT HELPFUL